emersonxflemi/Projects/Tinder_project_README.md

 Overall, results demonstrated that methods created by the "Text God" assisted participants when put into practice.
 Therefore, the project was created to not only reveal experiment results but to propose a follow up experiment.
 The code in addition to the data and final paper are included in this folder.

+What is included:
+1. The presentation slides for the project
+2. A poster created to show results
+3. The raw code used to generate the visualizations
+4. The data collected by participants
+5. The final paper